Nipple: Vertical transmission

 Some infections are transmitted through the nipple, especially if irritation or injury to the nipple has occurred.
 In these circumstances, the nipple itself can become infected with Candida that is present in the mouth of the breastfeeding infant.
 The infant will transmit the infection to the mother.
 Most of the time, this infection is localized to the area of the nipple.
 In some cases, the infection can progress to become a full-blown case of mastitis or breast infection.
 In some cases, if the mother has an infection with no nipple cracks or ulcerations, it is still safe to breastfeed the infant.

-Herpes infection of the nipple can go unnoticed because the lesions are small but usually are quite painful.
+Herpes infection of the nipple can go unnoticed because the lesions are small, but they are usually quite painful.
 Herpes in the newborn is a serious and sometimes fatal infection.
 Transmission of Hepatitis C and B to the infant can occur if the nipples are cracked.

-Other infections can be transmitted through a break of the skin of the nipple and can infect the infant.
+Other pathogens can be transmitted through a break of the skin of the nipple and can infect the infant.